jiafulow/jiafulow.github.io/_permaposts/quotes.md

 - &ldquo;I think there is a world market for maybe five computers.&rdquo; &ndash;&ndash; Thomas Watson (1943)

 - &ldquo;There are only two kinds of languages: the ones people complain about and the ones nobody uses.&rdquo; &ndash;&ndash; Bjarne Stroustrup

+- &ldquo;There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.&rdquo; &ndash;&ndash; C.A.R.
+Hoare (1980)

 - &ldquo;In time, every post tends to be occupied by an employee who is incompetent to carry out its duties.&rdquo; &ndash;&ndash; Laurence J. Peter & Raymond Hull (1969)